 What's happening now

 We undertook an initial engagement consultation on development principles for the Dalston Quarter with key stakeholders and the local community for an extended period of ten weeks from 20 February to 30 April.
 We published a consultation brochure and questionnaire [pdf, 515.92Kb] for comment, supported by a number of drop-in sessions and public meetings in the Dalston area.
 There was a high level of engagement in the consultation from across the local community - 2,136 people responded by questionnaire or email, providing over 10,000 individual comments.

 - concern about the future of the Dalston Eastern Curve Garden

-- protecting the role of existing business including Arcola Theatre, Cafe Oto, Bootstrap and V22
+- protecting the role of existing organisations including Arcola Theatre, Cafe Oto, Hackney CVS, Bootstrap and V22

-- the importance of community engagement, especially in relation to local communities and existing businesses
+- the importance of ongoing engagement, especially in relation to local communities and existing organisations

 - the importance of preserving and enhancing the existing cultural offer, including the local arts and built heritage of the area